MiniaczQ/bevy-state-v3/README.md

 This repository is a work in progress of state V3 proposal for [Bevy Engine](https://github.com/bevyengine/bevy).

 Features:
-- [x] Unified naming.
+- Unified naming.
   Currently names fluctuate between singular (state) and plural (states).
-- [x] Single, unified `State` trait.
+- Single, unified `State` trait.
   The current crate uses 3 different traits: `States`, `FreelyMutableState`, `SubState`.
-- [x] Unified state data struct.
+- Unified state data struct.
   No longer separating current state from buffered next state.
   This allows for buffering more useful information too.
-- [x] Strongly typed optional and non-optional states.
+- Strongly typed optional and non-optional states.
   Currently, states are always optional.
-- [x] Flexible state update backends.
+- Flexible state update backends.
   While built-ins replace the current crate's features,
   new backends can be created for custom mechanics like:
   retained substate, state stack, ring-shifting state, etc.
-- [x] Cleaner edge cases.
+- Cleaner edge cases.
   Mainly, separation between state updates and transitions,
   which makes initial transitions trivial.
-- [x] State hierarchy (DAG).
+- State hierarchy (DAG).
   Like current crate, update order from root states to leaf states.
-- [x] State transitions through observers.
+- State transitions through observers.
   As opposed to existing crate which uses schedules.
   Update order is still the same; exit from leaf to root, then enter from root to leaf.
   This fits well with states as entities, allowing observation of global and local events.
   The drawback is the minor additional boilerplate to filter event data.
-- [x] State scoped entities.
+- State scoped entities.
   Same behavior as current crate, tweaked configuration.
-- [x] Global (one per world) and local (one per entity) state machines.
+- Global (one per world) and local (one per entity) state machines.
   Current crate supports only global states.
-- [x] Extensible state configuration (transitions, state scoped, etc.),
+- Extensible state configuration (transitions, state scoped, etc.),
   Current crate is missing some configuration (opt-out transitions),
   some is also fragmented away from state registration (state scoped).
-- [x] Command based state updates for basic state types.
+- Command based state updates for basic state types.
   Similar to the existing one.
-- [x] Derive macro for simple root and sub states.
+- Derive macro for simple root and sub states.
   Much like current macro, but uses the state optionality.
-- [x] Examples to cover both old and new features.
+- Examples to cover both old and new features.
-- [ ] Feature gated `serde` support.
+- Feature gated serialization support.
   Current crate does not provide it.
-- [ ] Reflection.
+- Feature gated reflection.
-      Similar to current crate.
+  Much like current crate.

 Out of scope:
 - Removing state machinery.